wbarnha/construct/docs/advanced.rst

 .. warning::

-    Opening a file without mode like ``open(filename)`` implies text mode, which cannot be parsed or build.
+    Opening a file without mode like ``open(filename)`` implies text mode, which cannot be parsed or built.

 Constructs can parse both in-memory data (``bytes``) and binary files: